T34256/VAIIYA-terminal/README.md

 # The game

+> [!CAUTION]
-**IMPRORTANT NOTE: THE VAIIYA TERMINAL EXE's HAVE FLAGGED WINDOWS SMART APP CONTROL DUE TO THE EXE's NOT BEING SIGNED.
+> **THE VAIIYA TERMINAL EXE's HAVE FLAGGED WINDOWS SMARTSCREEN CONTROL MOST LIKELY DUE TO THE EXE's NOT BEING SIGNED.
 YOU CAN SAFELY IGNORE THESE WARNINGS.**

 ![image](https://github.com/user-attachments/assets/eb8b47da-1184-4fe8-b588-1e2154a52b9a)